ome/omero-documentation/omero/developers/Tables.rst

        |- Image 2 <- (Table panel > link, row values)
        |- ...

 The rows of the table will be rendered for each Image of the Dataset.
-The screenshot bellow shows the right-hand side panel of a selected Image in OMERO.web.
+The screenshot below shows the right-hand side panel of a selected Image in OMERO.web.

 .. |screenshot1| image:: /images/omero-tables-web-screenshot-dataset.png
     :width: 300